Stadio Armando Picchi

 Stadio Armando Picchi is located in the south of the city of Livorno at only a few hundred metres from the Mediterranean coast.
 It lies about 3 kilometres from Livorno’s historic centre, and just over 4 kilometres from the city’s railway station, which lies further east.

-If using public transport, you can catch bus 1 from the railway station or city centre.
+Get bus 1 from the railway station or city centre.
 Get off at Barriera Margherita or Viale Italia, San Leopoldo.
-The jouney from the centre takes only 10 minutes, and that from the station 10 minutes more.
+The journey from the centre takes only 10 minutes, and that from the station 10 minutes more.

 An alternative from the centre is line 5 (e.g. from the Via del Porticciolo).
 The bus passes right by the stadium.
 Get off at Via dei Pensieri Stadio.
 The journey takes about 15 minutes.